faranalytics/memoiz/README.md

 print("3:", greeting)

-# The cache has memoized the method call using the "Happy" argument and the
+# The cache has memoized the two method calls.
-# method call using the "Cautious" argument.
 print("4:", cache._cache)

 # Invalidate the call to `greeter.greet` with the "Happy" argument.